The module is split into 2 parts, a basic modulation oscillator, with a more complex carrier oscillator.

 Successful FM patches may involve using the on board multiple jack to control several aspects of the voice in parallel, for example applying the output from the sequencer to the carrier and modulator will give the same results that are found in classic FM synths like the DX7 and software based on them.
 An additional sequencer controlling the carrier or the modulator can dynamically vary the ratio.

 The carrier oscillator is relatively limited in it’s range compared to other analogue oscillators, working at a fundamental frequency of 1hz to 6khz .
 Harmonic control allows output frequencies many octaves above this.

-Current consumption is +/-250mA.
-Operation voltage is +/-15V
+Current consumption: +/-250mA.
+Operation voltage is from within +/-15V to +/- 18V

 Output impedances 100 ohm.
 Input impedances for audio and ordinary control are 10k ohm.
 1v/oct are many Gigohm.

-Audio output voltages are +/-5V (10V peak to peak).
+Audio output voltages are roughly. +/-5V (10V peak to peak) with the sine wave.